 - Who the platform is suited for.
 Some share trading platforms are designed with casual investors in mind, others are more suited to active and experienced traders.

 - Customer support.
 How easy is it to get in touch with the provider if you ever have any issues?
-Is their customer service team based locally in Singapore?
+Is their customer service team based locally in South Africa?

-- Personal details.
-Your name, address, date of birth, contact details etc.
+- Your name, address, date of birth and contact details

 You may have already decided what shares you want to buy but if not, now’s the time to start researching stocks that match your investment goals.
 You’ll often be able to access a wide range of market research, analysis and even trading recommendations through your platform, so use this info to help make an informed decision.

 You’ll also need to consider the number of shares you want to buy.
-This will obviously be down to your budget and your investment goals, but keep in mind that SGX shares come in lots of 100.
-This means that your minimum investment is 100 times the company’s share price – so if company XYZ is valued at $2 a share, your minimum investment will be $200.
+This will obviously be down to your budget and your investment goals, but keep in mind that the minimum amount of shares you can buy may differ between different shares and asset classes.
+Some platforms also have minimum trading amounts.

 This is where things can get a little confusing for novice share traders.
 You have two main options when placing a trade to buy shares: you can place the trade “at market” or “at limit”.

 - Market orders.
 You place a market order when you want to buy a share immediately at the best price currently available.

 - Limit orders.
 Placing a limit order allows you to set a maximum purchase price for your buy order.
 If that price becomes available within your specified time period, your trade will be executed.